Adityasinh-Sodha/SteganoX/README.md

 - Password protection uses a basic XOR encryption method and may not be suitable for highly sensitive data.
 - Larger messages may require resizing the image, which can result in a larger output file size.
 - sometime the larger messages are not readable
+- It was Crash on windows sometimes
 - Write issue if you face any of this situations

 ---